ExitIsHere/LinkTree-HTML-CSS/README.md

 🚀 Try It Yourself

-If you want, you can clone the repo and use it for yourself:
+If you want, you can clone the repo and use it for yourself.
+Copy this command into your terminal:

 git clone https://github.com/ExitIsHere/LinkTree-HTML-CSS.git